-Directors who are not also our officers (each a "non-employee director") currently receive an annual retainer of \$25,000 (Steven J. Abrams, Esq., Stuart F. Daniels, Ph.D., William Kraut, and James W. Schwartz, Esq.).
-Non-employee members of the Executive Committee are paid an additional annual retainer of \$15,000 (Dr. Daniels and Mr. Schwartz).
-The chairmen of the committees of the Board are paid an additional annual fee as follows: the Chairman of the Audit Committee is paid an additional annual fee of \$15,000 (Mr. Kraut); the Chairman of the Compensation Committee is paid an additional annual fee of \$10,000 (Dr. Daniels); the Chairman of the Intellectual Property Committee is paid an additional annual fee of \$75,000 (Dr. Daniels); and the Chairman of the Nominating and Corporate Governance Committee is paid an additional annual fee of \$10,000 (Mr. Abrams).
+Directors who are not also our officers (each a "non-employee director") currently receive an annual retainer of \$25,000 (Steven J. Abrams, Esq., Joseph W. Dews IV and William Kraut).
+Non-employee members of the Executive Committee are paid an additional annual retainer of \$15,000 (Mssrs.
+Abrams and Dews) and the Lead Independent Director is paid an additional annual retainer of \$10,000 (Mr. Kraut).
+The chairmen of the committees of the Board are paid an additional annual fee as follows: the Chairman of the Audit Committee is paid an additional annual fee of \$20,000 (Mr. Kraut); the Chairman of the Compensation Committee is paid an additional annual fee of \$10,000 (Mr. Dews); and the Chairman of the Nominating and Corporate Governance Committee is paid an additional annual fee of \$10,000 (Mr. Abrams).

-In addition, directors, executive officers and other key employees may be eligible to receive stock options or restricted stock awards from time to time pursuant to the Company's 2007 Stock Plan (incorporated by reference as Exhibit 10.6 to this Report).
-Awards of restricted stock were made during 2013 to our executive officers (other than Mr. Holt) on October 29, 2013 and, upon their election on January 8, 2013, to our two new directors.
+In addition, directors, executive officers and other key employees may be eligible to receive stock options or restricted stock awards from time to time pursuant to the Company's 2014 Stock Plan and 2007 Stock Plan (incorporated by reference as Exhibit 10.5 and Exhibit 10.6, respectively to this Report).
+No awards of restricted stock were made during 2014 to our executive officers, but there was an award of restricted stock made during 2014 to a new director upon his election on April 10, 2014.
 There are no agreements obligating the Company to make any such award at any time, so future awards remain at the discretion of the Compensation Committee.